Political structures and the topology of simplicial complexes: Simplicial complexes

 To a simplicial complex $K$ one can associate a topological space $|K|$ called the \emph{geometric realization} (or the \emph{polyhedron}) of $K$.
-To construct it, first consider the \emph{standard (topological) $n$-simplex} $\Delta^n$ in $\R^{n+1}$ given as the convex hull of the standard basis vectors $e_1, ..., e_{n+1}$, i.e.~the set
+To construct the realization, one takes a convex hull of $n+1$ affinely independent points in a Euclidean space for each $n$-simplex in $K$.
+The details of the construction, as well as examples, are provided in Appendix \ref{S:Realization}.
+We will not make a distinction between the abstract simplicial complex $K$ and its realization $|K|$ and will use $K$ for both.